 Study: Mission Sustainable, Part 1

 This article is the first of two extracts from the UNStudio Sustainability Booklet.
 UNStudio’s Sustainability Platform compiled the publication to analyse sustainable approaches and techniques employed in a variety of UNStudio projects.
-In addition to introducing UNStudio’s sustainable mission, the booklet aims to provide knowledge and methods to facilitate sustainable building on a global scale.
-Find the booklet available for download here.
+In addition to introducing UNStudio’s sustainable mission, this article aims to provide knowledge and methods to facilitate sustainable building on a global scale.

 As the first unit of the series, this post examines the sustainable methods employed in the Singapore University of Technology and Design (SUTD), which was designed by UNStudio and Singapore-based DP Architects.
 The design approach for the SUTD is driven by the desire for an environmentally sustainable, economically viable campus that provides healthy spaces conducive to learning.